saniya-mansuri15/task-manager-react/README.md

 # Task Manager

-Full-stack task management SPA for a **FirstHire Associate Frontend Developer** interview: React (hooks), client-side routing, Fetch API, LocalStorage, and HTML5 drag-and-drop.
+Full-stack task management SPA React (hooks), client-side routing, Fetch API, LocalStorage, and HTML5 drag-and-drop.
 Backend is Node.js + Express with JWT auth.
 Data is stored in a local JSON file so you do not need MongoDB.

 Roles: